apptainer/singularity-userdocs/definition_files.rst

 ============

-Similar to the ``%runscript`` section, the contents of the ``%startscript`` section are written to a file within the container at build time.
+Similar to the ``%runscript`` section, the contents of the ``%startscript`` section is written to a file within the container at build time.
 This file is executed when the ``instance start`` command is issued.

 Consider the example from the def file above.